rayko/da_face/README.md

     subscription = Daface::Api::PushSubscription.new :name => 'Test', :output_params => {:auth => {:type => 'none'}, :url => 'http://somewhere.com', :delivery_frequency => 10}

-That will send the request, create the subscription, and update the subscription object from the data the API returned.
-You can then do other stuff with the subscriptiono:
+You can then do other stuff with the subscription:

     subscription.validate # performs a validation of the output params subscription.create   # creates the subscription